 - Learn how to collect data, interpret survey methodology, and analyze health indicators, within a supportive and solution-focused program

 - Live in the heart of Livingstone, Zambia; a dynamic town bordering the Natural Wonder of Victoria Falls

 About the Destination

-Livingstone, Zambia is a beautiful, rural town that many call “the real Africa.”
-Just a stone’s throw away from one of the Seven Natural Wonders of the World – Victoria Falls – Livingstone is the ultimate playground for those who love adventure sports, wildlife and the great outdoors.
-Whether you bungee jump, swim in the ‘Devil’s Pool’, white water raft down the mighty Zambezi or just enjoy a breath-taking sunset, you will experience things that only Livingstone can offer!
+Livingstone is a beautiful, rural town that many call “the real Africa.”
+Just a stone’s throw away from one of the Seven Natural Wonders of the World – Victoria Falls – Livingstone is the ultimate playground for those who love adventure, wildlife, and the great outdoors.
+Whether you bungee jump, swim in the ‘Devil’s Pool’, white water raft down the mighty Zambezi, or just enjoy a sunset, every experience is unique in Livingstone.

 As an intern in Livingstone, you will be fully immersed in the rural community every day, but will be based in a private volunteer house within the popular and welcoming Victoria Falls Backpackers Zambia.
-You will have access to a lovely swimming pool, lounge and bar area and if that wasn’t enough, a full climbing wall as well!
-Your accommodation is a 5 minute walk away from Livingstone’s town center, which has many stores and a great selection of bars and restaurants.
+You will have access to a lovely swimming pool, lounge and bar area, and a full climbing wall.
+Your accommodation is a 5 minute walk from Livingstone’s town center, which has many stores, bars, and restaurants.

 Aside from being the ‘Adventure Capital’ of Africa, Livingstone is also an amazing place to spot wildlife such as lions, rhinos, hippos, crocodiles, elephant, and giraffes.
 Often, we spot some of these animals along the road on our way to project!
 Whether you’re interning abroad to gain work experience during your gap year, looking to take a career break, or just want a new challenge, Livingstone is the place to be!